SmartCash/beehive-desktop/README.md

 ## NPM known issues

 If you are using NPM 7+ you might have issues to install dependencies.
-So the solution is downgrade to 6+
+So the solution is downgrade to 6+ along with downgrading pdf package.

 ```
 npm install npm@6.14.11 -g
+npm install jspdf@1.5.3 -g
 ```

 https://github.com/facebook/create-react-app/issues/10749